mp-217 - mp-217 - Medical Policies

 Policy Number: MP-217

-Electrical stimulation for the treatment of osteoarthritis and rheumatoid arthritis is considered investigational.
+Electrical or electromagnetic stimulation is considered investigational for the treatment of osteoarthritis and rheumatoid arthritis.

 DESCRIPTION OF PROCEDURE OR SERVICE: